mpv-player/mpv/DOCS/man/af.rst

         If the input channel number is less than ``<minch>``, the filter will detach itself (default: 3).

-``bs2b[=option1:option2:...]``
-    Bauer stereophonic to binaural transformation using libbs2b.
-Improves the headphone listening experience by making the sound similar to that from loudspeakers, allowing each ear to hear both channels and taking into account the distance difference and the head shadowing effect.
-It is applicable only to 2-channel audio.

-    ``fcut=<300-1000>``
-        Set cut frequency in Hz.
-    ``feed=<10-150>``
-        Set feed level for low frequencies in 0.1*dB.
-    ``profile=<value>``
-        Several profiles are available for convenience:

-        :default: will be used if nothing else was specified (fcut=700, feed=45)
-        :cmoy:    Chu Moy circuit implementation (fcut=700, feed=60)
-        :jmeier:  Jan Meier circuit implementation (fcut=650, feed=95)

-    If ``fcut`` or ``feed`` options are specified together with a profile, they will be applied on top of the selected profile.

 ``equalizer=g1:g2:g3:...:g10``
     10 octave band graphic equalizer, implemented using 10 IIR band-pass filters.
 This means that it works regardless of what type of audio is